We are headed into the winter: whether you’re going to the Pocanoes or elsewhere, if you’ve never snowboarded before, you have GOT TO CHECK THIS OUT.

 Unfortunately, many beginning hikers and campers don’t realize just how important choosing the right backpack can be.
 Though the initial investment can be high, by choosing the right backpack you can ensure you have the perfect carrier for your most vital equipment on every adventure for years to come.

 Below, we’ll look at five great options when looking for your next, or first, hiking and camping backpack.
+Following are the best camping backpack reviews we have gathered:

 From legendary hiking and camping backpack designers and producers, Osprey, the Osprey Aether and Ariel are the company’s classic, multifaceted backpacks.
 It has been used by hikers and campers, in different versions, for generations.
 The Aether (the male design) and Ariel (the female design) are capable of carrying major weight while remaining comfortable.